The Curious Case of In-Training Compression of State Space Models: Experiments

 \subsection{Experimental Setup}

-In order to empirically validate in-training balanced truncation, we train a linear recurrent unit (LRU)~\cite{orvieto2023resurrecting} on datasets of different complexity, ranging from MNIST to tasks from the long range arena (LRA)~\cite{tay2020long}.
+In order to empirically validate in-training balanced truncation, we train a linear recurrent unit (LRU)~\citep{orvieto2023resurrecting} on datasets of different complexity, ranging from {sMNIST} to tasks from the long range arena (LRA)~\citep{tay2020long}.

 We use the same training pipeline as~\cite{rusch2025linoss, walker2025slices}, accounting for additional quirks of LRU training like a learning rate factor for the sequence mixing layer.
 The LRA dataloaders are borrowed from~\cite{smith2022simplified}, the hyperparameters largely taken from~\cite[Table 10]{orvieto2023resurrecting}.
 We summarize them in Table~\ref{tab:hyperparameters}.